Pesteves2002/devops-nixos-presentation/transcript.md

 Flake is .nix file that contains the top level attributes.

-It acts like "processors" of Nix code, which take Nix expressions as input and output things that Nix can use like package definitions, NixOS configurations.

 When NixOS evaluates flake.nix, it will create a flake.lock file, pinning the version of all dependencies that a project uses.

 Why is it important?